CPE Program Accreditation

 - The accreditation process offers guidance in developing and sustaining institutional functions.

-- The accreditation process helps ACPE accredited centers to justify staffing and programmatic needs.
+- The accreditation process helps ACPE accredited programs to justify staffing and programmatic needs.

 - Because ACPE accreditation is recognized by the USDE, programs are eligible to apply for Medicare Passthrough and Government Funding.

-Earning ACPE accreditation is a powerful recruiting tool, signifying that an ACPE accredited center has voluntarily signed on to meet and exceed the professional standards of CPE.
+Earning ACPE accreditation is a powerful recruiting tool, signifying that an ACPE accredited program has voluntarily signed on to meet and exceed the professional standards of CPE.

-For information about how to become an ACPE accredited center, send an email here.
+For information about how to become an ACPE accredited program, send an email here.

 The Accreditation Manual is the official guide to the process of accreditation

-of clinical pastoral education centers and programs through ACPE.
-It is designed to assist centers in understanding, planning for, and engaging ACPE’s accreditation process.
+of clinical pastoral education programs through ACPE.
+It is designed to assist programs in understanding, planning for, and engaging ACPE’s accreditation process.

 ACPE is nationally recognized as an accrediting agency in the field of clinical pastoral education by the U.S. Secretary of Education through the U.S. Department of Education.